-Akyumen has launched its first three devices that includes a 10.1-inch Windows tablet, a 5.5-inch android phone and a 7-inch phablet that can run both operating systems.
+Akyumen has launched its first three devices which include a 10.1-inch Windows tablet, a 5.5-inch android phone, and a 7-inch phablet that can run both operating systems.

-However, the Falcon projector tablet has a 10.1-inch screen and almost has the same features with a larger screen, 40-lumen projector and a 6000 mAh battery.
+However, the Falcon projector tablet has a 10.1-inch screen and almost has the same features with a larger screen, a 40-lumen projector, and a 6000 mAh battery.

 Unlike the Holofone, the Falcon tablet does not have cellular capabilities.